-If you end up eating out in restaurants while en route to the center please be aware that many restaurants use MSG (Mono Sodium Glutamate) in Peru (especially in Lima).
-Here MSG is called Ajinomoto and for those of you who are not aware, this stuff is very toxic and we recommend avoiding it.
+If you end up eating out in restaurants while en route to the center please be aware that many restaurants use MSG (Mono Sodium Glutamate) in Peru, especially in Lima.
+Here MSG is called Ajinomoto.
 When you go to a restaurant you should tell them you are very allergic to Ajinomoto and they will leave it out.
 If you don't tell them your are severely allergic and could go the hospital, many places may not tell you the truth about using it from our experience.